 There are various types of the disease.
 Anterior blepharitis occurs on the outside of the eye, and you can see redness, swelling, and possibly crust near the line of the eyelashes.
 Posterior blepharitis happens nearer the inside of the eyelid where it contacts the eye, and can be due to problems with the lubricating meibomian glands inside the eyelids.

-Treatment options are abundant and include over the counter remedies and prescription eyedrops and ointments.
+Treatment options are abundant and include over the counter remedies, prescription eye drops and ointments and often a Blephex™ treatment.
 Occasionally, minor eyelid surgery is necessary to remove cysts when topical treatments are unsuccessful.
-Blepharitis, in some cases, requires ongoing treatment.
+Blepharitis, in some cases, requires ongoing treatment which may include repeat Blephex™ treatments.
 Eyelid hygiene can help maintain eye comfort and appearance.
 Routine care includes frequent face washing, cleaning the scalp, eyelid scrubs, and occasionally doing a soak or warm compress.

 The doctors will diagnose the specific type of blepharitis during an eye exam.